People often ask why I moved from Manhattan to Maine. Simply put, I wanted a change!

 Wayne, who designed and built yachts for almost twenty years, tends to our little organic vegetable garden in the summer and does the outside chores in addition to being employed full time on the coastal Maine working waterfront.

-In the fall of 2014, in the midst of a divorce, I sought non-denominational spiritual counseling with a Nun at the beautiful Marie Joseph Spiritual Center in Biddeford Pool, Maine.
-It was through these meetings that I was inspired to embrace Christianity which became an integral part of my spiritual path and healing.
-Wayne and I are both practicing Episcopalians.
+In the fall of 2014 I sought non-denominational spiritual counseling with a Nun at the beautiful Marie Joseph Spiritual Center in Biddeford Pool, Maine.
+It was through these meetings that I began to know the love of Jesus.
+I’ve overcome a lot in my life and with the grace of God continue to do so one day at a time.

 Welcome to Simple Living New England!